vasanthk/web-security-basics/README.md

 The Access Token is a credential that can be used by a client to access an API.
 The access_token should be used as a Bearer credential and transmitted in an HTTP Authorization header to the API.

+Consumer key is essentially the API key associated with the application (Twitter, Facebook, etc.).
+This key (or 'client ID', as Facebook calls it) is what identifies the client.
+By the way, a client is a website/service that is trying to access an end-user's resources.

+Consumer secret is the client password that is used to authenticate with the authentication server, which is a Twitter/Facebook/etc. server that authenticates the client.

+Access token is what is issued to the client once the client successfully authenticates itself (using the consumer key & secret).
+This access token defines the privileges of the client (what data the client can and cannot access).
+Now every time the client wants to access the end-user's data, the access token secret is sent with the access token as a password (similar to the consumer secret).

 A Refresh token is a special kind of JWT that is used to authenticate a user without them needing to re-authenticate.

 The main advantage of a refresh token is that it is easier to detect if it is compromised.